WWsiyang/CODEWORD/SKO/Week_08/readme.md

 # Prototyping

-## Practice
+## Second round of paper prototyping

-Second round of paper prototyping
+This round of refinement is highly based on what I have from last week.
+As I have a clearer picture on which phrase to work on.
+Just added in more details movement and layout.

 ### The Time of Digital Poetry: From Object to Event
 *N. Katherine Hayles *